-Cost models include the derivation of replacement cost new (RCN) of all improvements represented within the district.
-These include comparative base rates, per unit adjustments and lump sum adjustments for variations in property description, design, and types of improvement construction.
-This approach and analysis also employs the sales comparison approach I the evaluation of soft or indirect costs of construction.
+Cost models include the derivation of replacement cost new (RCN) of all improvements These include comparative base rates, per unit represented within the district. adjustments and lump sum adjustments for variations in property description, design, and types of improvement construction.
+This approach and analysis also employs the sales comparison approach to the evaluation of soft or indirect costs of construction.
 Evaluating market sales of newly developed improved property is an important part of understanding total replacement cost of improvements.
 What total costs may be involved in the development of the property, as well as any portion of cost attributed to entrepreneurial profit can only be revealed by market analysis of pricing acceptance levels.
 In addition, market related land valuation for the underlying land value is important in understanding and analyzing improved sales for all development costs and for the abstraction of improvement costs for construction and development.
 Time and location modifiers are necessary to adjust cost data to reflect conditions in a specific market and changes in costs over a period of time.
-Because a national cost service is used as a basis for the cost models, location modifiers and estimates of soft cost factors are necessary to adjust these base costs specifically for various types of improvements located in Wise County.
+Because a national cost service is used as a basis for the cost models, location modifiers and estimates of soft cost factors are necessary to adjust these base costs specifically for various types of improvements located in Hood County.
 Thusly, local modifiers are additional cost factors applied to replacement cost estimated by the national cost service.
-Estimated replacement cost new will reflect all costs of construction and development for various improvements located in Wise CAD as of the date of appraisal.
+Estimated replacement cost new will reflect all costs of construction and development for various improvements located in Hood CAD as of the date of appraisal.

-Accrued deprecation is the sum of all forms of loss affecting the contributory value of the improvements.
+Accrued depreciation is the sum of all forms of loss affecting the contributory value of the improvements.
 It is the measured loss against replacement cost new taken from all forms of physical deterioration, functional and economic obsolescence.
 Accrued depreciation is estimated and developed based on losses typical for each property type at that specific age.
 Depreciation estimates have been implemented for what is typical of each major class of commercial property by economic life categories.
 Estimates of accrued depreciation have been calculated for improvements with a range of variable years expected life based on observed condition considering actual age.
 These estimates are continually tested to ensure they are reflective of current market conditions.
-The actual and effective ages of improvements are noted in CAMA.
-Effective age estimates are based on the utility of the improvements relative to where the improvement lies on the scale of its total economic life and its competitive position in the marketplace.
+The actual and effective ages of improvements relative to where the improvement lies on the scale of its total economic life and its competitive position in the marketplace.
 Effective age estimates are considered and reflected based on five levels or rankings of observed condition, given actual age.